Shreya0205/Tweet_Analysis/README.md

 # A.3
 I've used UMass measure for LDA topic modelling.
-UMass have negative coherence values, so UMass coherence approaches to 0 the topic coherence gets better.
+UMass have negative coherence values, so as UMass coherence approaches to 0 the topic coherence gets better.
 As the classes are already only about covid or sushant so there would not be many topics.

 ## Class A (#Covid)